 |The Third Amendment|

 The Third Amendment to the Constitution received a few moments of attention during the War of 1812, and the Civil War, but has only been litigated once during a strike of prison guards in New York state.
 It is, however, the somewhat fanciful basis for the right of privacy, devised for Roe v.
-Wade, and related thus to the controversy over abortion rights.
+Wade, and related this to the controversy over abortion rights.

 It would appear that requisitioning the homes of private citizens was largely an expense-saving feature of the peacetime standing armies of European nobility, and thus agitated the opponents of aristocracy and feudalism.
 Its expense-sparing feature was a source of discontent during the French and Indian War, with its long wilderness border making housing difficult to find.
 The memories of people living near the frontier were long, however, and Charles Pinckney introduced to the Constitutional Convention one of a great many ill-considered motions which were defeated by that body, opposing the quartering of troops in peacetime.
-This action was taken up in demagogic style by the Anti-federalist faction, and during the ratification process quite an issue was made of woeful inadequacy of a Constitution which failed to protect a nation's defenseless households, etc., etc. Matters reached a point where Madison was afraid not to include the matter in the Bill of Rights.
+This action was taken up in demagogic style by the Anti-federalist faction, and during the ratification process, quite an issue was made of woeful inadequacy of a Constitution which failed to protect a nation's defenseless households, etc., etc. Matters reached a point where Madison was afraid not to include the matter in the Bill of Rights.

 The matter may come up again, however, not merely in abortion controversies, but related to the increasing tendency to wage undeclared wars.
 Apparently, it was Madison's intent to throw the issue into the Executive Branch in the case of "time of war".
-No declaration of war was made in the Civil War, or in several other conflicts, so that the issue which remains unresolved is what to do about undeclared wars, wars against terrorism, and other conditions which are not exactly either peace, or war.
+No declaration of war was made in the Civil War, or in several other conflicts so that the issue which remains unresolved is what to do about undeclared wars, wars against terrorism, and other conditions which are not exactly either peace or war.